Join Here | Log In

 the resolution of inflammation is an active process.

-Inflammation doesn’t just fade away like doctors and researchers used to think.
+Inflammation doesn’t just fade away like doctors used to think.
 Instead, the resolution of inflammation is an active process.
+Pro-resolution molecules are produced to both halt the inflammatory processes and initiate a bunch of processes to clean up and return the tissue to homeostasis.

-A whole slew of molecules are produced to both halt the inflammatory processes and initiate a bunch of processes to clean up and return the tissue to homeostasis.
 These molecules are called specialized pro-resolving mediators (SPMs).
 They are lipids (fatty acids) that signal for the resolution of inflammation.

 Importantly, these SPMs are synthesized from the omega-3 fatty acids DHA and EPA, which are quite often lacking in modern diets.